 - Contraction band necrosis, reperfusion

 Initially, viral infections typically present with a serous exudate and hypereosinophilia.
-Later, the fibrotic replacement of cardiac muscle cells can be found.
-In infections caused by bacteria, microabscesses that are rich in granulocytes and bacteria are present.
+Later, the fibrotic replacement of cardiac muscle cells can occur.
+In bacterial infections, microabscesses that are rich in granulocytes and bacteria are present.

 Symptoms and Clinical Presentation of Myocarditis

-Typically, the onset and progress are slow and non-specific, involving symptoms such as fever, fatigue, or chest pain.
-During the course of the disease (days to weeks), signs of heart failure and arrhythmia, as well as tachycardia, develop.
+The onset and progression of myocarditis are slow and nonspecific, with symptoms such as fever, fatigue, or chest pain.
+During the course of the disease (days to weeks), signs of heart failure and arrhythmia, as well as tachycardia, can develop.
 Rarely, the course may be fulminant and similar to an infarction.